The History of the Town of Rockwell

 Her grandmother, Mrs. Mary Peeler, Mrs. Eli Holshouser, and another resident name unknown but from the St. Peter’s Lutheran Church community, visited the elderly of the area to learn the history.

 They were acting upon a request of the officials of the Yadkin Railroad, which was being built through Rockwell at that time.
-The officials wanted to change the name of the town because it sounded too much like the name of a town in Virginia, Mrs. Kluttz say, but as it turns out, the folks in the community would has none of that.
+The officials wanted to change the name of the town because it sounded too much like the name of a town in Virginia, Mrs. Kluttz say, but as it turns out, the folks in the community would have none of that.

 They told Mrs. Peeler the town had always been Rockwell and Rockwell it would remain.